Michigan Online Sports Betting: 8 Best Sportsbook Apps

 Michigan Online Sports Betting Launch

 Michigan formally approved legal sports wagering on December 20, 2019 when Governor Gretchen Whitmer signed off on legislation.
 The state quickly rolled out retail sports betting at casinos in March 2020.
 The launch was almost immediately halted when both physical sportsbook locations and sports leagues around the globe were forced to shutdown in response to COVID-19.
 Subsequently, the shutdowns dealt a significant blow to the state’s projected gaming revenue.

 Retail locations have since reopened its doors with limited capacity.
-However, the timeline for the online rollout has been expedited to help jump-start revenue as the state deals with the ongoing financial impact of the virus.
+The timeline for the online rollout was expedited to help jump-start revenue as the state deals with the ongoing financial impact of the virus.

 Here’s what to expect at the onset of online sports betting in Michigan.

 Best Michigan Online Sports Betting Apps

 As is the case in several other states where online sports betting is already live, online sportsbook operators must work with a state’s pre-existing retail casino location to offer online and mobile sports wagering.
 In effect, this means that each of the state’s 26 retail casino entities are permitted to work with one online operator.